High calcium in people with cancer

 - Prostate cancer

-Although less common, hypercalcaemia can affect people with other types of cancer.
+Although less common, high blood calcium can happen in other types of cancer.

-It is not always easy for a doctor to spot that you have hypercalcaemia.
-You may not have any specific symptoms.
+It is not always easy for a doctor to spot that you have high calcium.
+You may not have any definite symptoms.
 It may be that you just feel a bit unwell or very tired.
 And the severity of your symptoms doesn’t always match up to the calcium level in your blood.
 People with a slightly high calcium level can have very severe symptoms, and people with a very high calcium level may only have mild symptoms.
-Many of the symptoms are common in the advanced stages of cancer, even in people who do not have hypercalcaemia.
+Many of the symptoms are common in advanced cancer, even in people who do not have high blood calcium levels.

-All this can make it difficult for your doctor to pick hypercalcaemia up.
+All this can make it difficult for your doctor to spot high calcium.
 But the first signs may include

 - Extreme tiredness (fatigue) and lethargy